Skip to main content

 • Click Create database.
 Database creation will take some time.

-• Once the database creation is complete (status will be marked as Available), make a note of the endpoint and the port under Connectivity & security tab.
+• Once the database creation is complete (status will be marked as Available), make a note of the endpoint and the port under the Connectivity & security tab.

 • Configure the application to use the provisioned RDS.